ctarrington/try-rust/hello-timescaledb/rocket-api-server/README.md

     * better way to handle time conversions X
 * clean up clients X
 * add some variation to the sensor sim
-    * drop an object sometimes
+    * drop an object sometimes X

 ------------------------------------------------